 BA, English Language Arts & Education, Hunter College

 Joette Stefl-Mabry, PhD is a Professor and a tenured faculty member in the College of Emergency Preparedness, Homeland Security and Cybersecurity and the Director of the Information Science School Library graduate program at the University at Albany.

 Dr. Stefl-Mabry’s area of research focuses on educational assessment and evaluation: documenting evidence of practice by providing observable and measurable evidence of the attainment of student learning goals at a granular level where learning takes place: in classrooms.

 Recently, Dr. Stefl-Mabry was PI on a three-year IMLS (Institute of Museum and Library Services) funded research project: RE-96-18-0032-18 Seeking Stronger Evidence of School Library Effects on Student Outcomes.
 This was a follow up to her 2015-18 IMLS funded research, RE-04-15-0081-15, that examined the effect of school librarians on academic achievement in all public schools in New York State.
-The current project extends her previous study and seeks to provide a longitudinal empirical examination of how school library variables and combinations of those variables effect student outcomes while controlling for a wide range of student and school demographics, building level characteristics, climate, and prior academic achievement.
+The recent project extended her previous study, seeking to provide a longitudinal empirical examination of how school library variables and combinations of those variables effect student outcomes while controlling for a wide range of student and school demographics, building level characteristics, climate, and prior academic achievement.